adiman-dev/Hisnul-Muslim/README.md

 - [iman Pro iOS](https://apps.apple.com/my/app/iman-pro-azan-qibla-quran/id590004918)
 - [iman Pro Android](https://play.google.com/store/apps/details?id=net.adiman.android.imanPro&hl=en)

-Knowing how hard it is to find a polain text version, i also share this here.

 Feel free to use and do a pull request for any required corrections.
 No license.
 May it be beneficial InsyaAllah.

 ## Credits